-SORRY, CURRENTLY OUT OF STOCK.
+SORRY, CURRENTLY SOLD OUT - MORE GROWING ON.
 What sets Twister apart from other bicolour types of agapanthus that have appeared recently is that it is properly winter hardy; the substantial clump of strappy green leaves will die back or remain semi-evergreen depending on conditions.
 In mid to late summer sturdy stems arise topped by large round heads of flowers which are violet blue at the base shading to white at the tips of the petals.
 Very distinctive and very desirable.
 Full sun.
 Any reasonable soil.
 3 to 4 feet.

 Twister is probably one of the most highly anticipated and talked about agapanthus introduced in recent years.
 We recall one show we attended the year it became available in the UK and it was the plant everyone was asking for!